Rhushabh12/Rhushabh12.github.io/README.md

 *	### GitHub Pages
 *	Static websites are good, it does not have any installation, no database, and nothing else to install.
-I am using GitHub Pages for hosting my website, which is also suggested by Andrew Etter.
+I am using GitHub Pages for hosting my website, which is also suggested by Etter.
     * **Account creation and creating a repository.**
         1. Create a new repository, the name of the repository should be in this "**Git_user_name.gitgub.io**" format.
 The username can be found in the right-top corner.
 However, if you are not able to find, how to access your repository, ![Drop](https://github.com/Rhushabh12/Rhushabh12.github.io/blob/main/logo.png) check for this logo in your screen.
 When pressing it will show a dropdown menu, look for the "your repositories" option.
 This will take you to your repositories, then press on ![new](https://github.com/Rhushabh12/Rhushabh12.github.io/blob/main/new_repo.png) this button.
         2. After naming the file, you can put some description for this repository if you want in the discription box, as it is optional.